The Settings page is visible to admins and superadmins. It is split into:

-General — platform branding
+- General - branding and dashboard copy

 The General tab lets superadmins rebrand the dashboard.
-Useful for white-labeling an internal deployment.| Field | What it controls | Default |
+Useful for white-labeling an internal deployment.

 | App name | Product name in the sidebar header and page titles | SlackHive |